Developers' Perspectives on Software Licensing: Current Practices, Challenges, and Tools: Results

 Developers were also asked to rate the difficulty of licensing tasks using a 5-point Likert scale from ``extremely difficult'' to ``extremely easy.''
-Here, as shown in \Cref{fig:task_difficulty}, we observe that tasks such as identifying software licenses, understanding terms associated with development tools, and assigning a license were viewed as easiest, while changing a license, dealing with license exceptions, and identifying key license terms received more mixed responses. \rev{Notably, respondents did not reach a consensus for any task, showing that it was easy: the results show mixed opinions at best.
-Our results confirm previous work showing that developers can find licensing tasks challenging~\cite{almeida2017software, almeida2019investigating}.}
+As shown in \Cref{fig:task_difficulty}, we observed that tasks such as identifying dependency licenses, understanding terms associated with development tools, and assigning a license were viewed as easiest, while changing a license, dealing with license exceptions, and identifying key license terms received more mixed responses. \rev{Notably, as \Cref{fig:task_difficulty} shows, participants did not broadly accept any task as being easy: the results show mixed opinions at best for most of the tasks examined.
+These results confirm previous work showing that developers can find licensing tasks challenging~\cite{almeida2017software, almeida2019investigating}} \rev{while highlighting that some issues are viewed as being particularly difficult. }

-\finding{\rev{Developers gave mixed answers regarding the difficulty of most licensing tasks examined.
-No tasks were broadly considered easy.}}

 Verifying whether software complies with all relevant licenses was cited as the most difficult task by respondents, being the task most frequently labeled ``somewhat difficult'' (25) as well as most frequently labeled ``extremely difficult'' (13).
-This is particularly notable, as compliance verification was reported as one of the most frequently performed tasks in the previous question. \rev{Given that this task can occur whenever components are added or changed, it is possible that its perceived difficulty dissuades developers from performing it.} Identifying key license terms was also frequently cited as somewhat/extremely difficult. \rev{That developers struggle to understand licenses and their terms, and that verifying compliance proves a difficult task for them, is a widely accepted truth in this area~\cite{almeida2019investigating, gangadharan2008license, gangadharan2012managing, vendome2018distribute}.
-Our results confirm these previous findings while providing additional depth by demonstrating which tasks developers find most challenging among these, and contextualizing them with details on how often these challenging issues arise during development.
-This further motivates} the need for research efforts to improve the process of confirming software compliance.
+This is particularly notable, as compliance verification was reported as one of the most frequently performed tasks in the previous question.
+Identifying key license terms was also frequently cited as somewhat/extremely difficult.
+These trends in perceived difficulty are present across both developers who answered that they perform one or more licensing tasks ``frequently'' or ``all the time'' as well as developers who did not.
+Similarly, those who performed licensing tasks more frequently did not identify any tasks as significantly easier than those who did not perform licensing tasks frequently.